projectcredo/projectcredo/README.md

 ### Working with rails inside Docker container

 The development the project is setup to run in a Docker container, so instead of running commands locally like `bundle` or `rails <command>` you need to prepend them with `docker-compose run app`.
-For example, to add new gems instead of running `bundle` command you need to run: `docker-compose run app bundle`.
+For example, to add new gems without rebuilding the container you can run `docker-compose run app bundle` and then commit changes with `docker commit <container ID, like projectcredo_app_run_1> pc_web`.

+In case you need to log in into container shell you can run `docker-compose run app bash`.

 ### Contributing